 SMSyscallInstallStagedImages are then called, to verify and transfer the image from the staging partition to the production partition.

-Also worth noting that most images require an
+It is also worth noting that most images require an

 ImageManifest to be staged as well, but for what concerns this advisory, it’s enough to discuss